-Probiotics are live microorganisms that are similar to beneficial microorganisms found in the human body.
-They’re often called “friendly bacteria” or “good bacteria” due to the many health benefits they offer.
-Probiotics help to keep your body — specifically the gut — healthy.
+Probiotics are live microorganisms that are similar to beneficial microorganisms found in the human body: “pro” meaning good; and “biota” meaning for life.
+We know them as “friendly bacteria” or “good bacteria” due to the many health benefits they offer.
+Probiotics, whether from supplements or probiotic foods, help to keep your body — specifically the gut — healthy.

 With so many types of yogurt on grocery store shelves, how do you choose?
 Most yogurt brands in the United States contain probiotics, but the organisms should be added after heat processing in order to reap the health benefits.
 If the label says “live and active cultures,” it’s a safe bet for probiotics.
-Yogurt has been linked with bone health, lowering high blood pressure and relieving the symptoms of irritable bowel syndrome.
+Yogurt has been linked with bone health, lowering high blood pressure, and relieving the symptoms of irritable bowel syndrome.

 Tempeh is made from fermented soybeans, and it has somewhat of a nutty taste.
 Many vegetarians use it as a protein source in their diet, to substitute meat.
-While soybeans are high in phytic acid, a compound that impairs the absorption of minerals, the fermentation process lowers the amount of phytic acid so the body can successfully absorb the minerals in tempeh.
+While soybeans are high in phytic acid, a compound that impairs the absorption of minerals, the fermentation process lowers the amount of phytic acid, so the body can successfully absorb the minerals in tempeh.
 It’s also a source of Vitamin B12, which is usually found in animal and dairy products.

 Kimchi is a spicy Korean dish usually made from cabbage or other vegetables.
 It contains a lactic acid bacteria known as Lactobacillus kimchii, along with other lactic acid bacteria that may benefit digestive health.
 In addition, kimchi is typically high in vitamins and minerals, including Vitamin K, Vitamin B2, and iron.